QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures

 Depending on whether there exist $h$ for which $\beta(h)=0$ we may have two possible asymptotic behaviors, namely the \emph{standard scaling} (\acs{SS}):

 and the \emph{Heisenberg scaling} (\acs{HS}):

-In the package, asymptotic bound can be computed using \texttt{asym\_scaling\_qfi}, a function that automatically determines also the character of the scaling.
+In the package, the asymptotic bound can be computed using \texttt{asym\_scaling\_qfi}, a function that automatically also determines the character of the scaling.

 Finally, there are methods to compute the bounds also in the case of correlated noise models that have been developed recently in \cite{kurdzialek2024bounds}.
-We do not provide exact formulation of the optimization problem that one needs to solve to find the relevant bound as it is much more involved than in case of uncorrelated noise models discussed above.
-In the package, the correlated noise bounds may be computed using \texttt{ad\_bounds\_correlated} in the regime of finite channel uses, and \texttt{ad\_asym\_bounds\_correlated} in order to obtain the asymptotic behavior.
+We do not provide the exact formulation of the optimization problem that one needs to solve to find the relevant bound as it is much more involved than in case of uncorrelated noise models discussed above.
+In the package, the correlated noise bounds may be computed using \texttt{ad\_bounds\_correlated} a finite number of channel uses, and \texttt{ad\_asym\_bound\_correlated} in order to obtain the asymptotic behavior.
 Unlike in the uncorrelated noise models, there is no guarantee here that the bounds are saturable.
-Still, they may be systematically tightened at the expense of increasing the numerical complexity, see Sec.~\ref{sec:correlated} for more discussion.
+Still, they may be systematically tightened at the expense of increasing the numerical complexity, see Sec.~\ref{sec:correlated} for a more detailed discussion.